 I have tried at as many points to remove myself from the artwork.
 Sometimes I feel my life has been flawed with climate inaction.
 This isn’t an excuse to step away and just let the kids handle it, but I felt the work needed to have a vibrancy in its outlook towards the future rather than be tainted with regret.

-I provided a framework of the Chinese cultural procession/climate protest to the students, but stressed that they should explore how they wanted to represent these ideas.
+I provided a framework of the Chinese cultural procession or climate protest to the students, but stressed that they should explore how they wanted to represent these ideas.
 As adults, we consistently underestimate children.
-Often the kids were more knowledgeable than me about the facts of Climate Change and had their own thoughts and concepts about the costumes.
+Often the kids were more knowledgeable than me about the facts of climate change and had their own thoughts and concepts about the costumes.
 I was also very aware that they all came from various religious and cultural backgrounds, so I wanted them to have the freedom to represent that side of themselves.
 In this way it was a lot harder than when I’ve made my artwork independently.
 I had to talk a lot less, listen a lot more and let things go even when they began to move away from what I initially imagined the artwork to be.

 Non-human agency strikes me as another important element of Procession in the warming light/ Procession in the rising darkness.
 The non-human protagonists or characters in the work- gods, spirits and demons- represent and speak on behalf of earthly elements affected by climate change.
 What role does the centering of non-human voices play in this work?